Asset Pricing in Pre-trained Transformer: Empirical results

-For value-weighted (VW) portfolio research, which is shown in Figure~\ref{tab:invest_vwperform5312_ch3} in sign signal trading strategy, the annualized returns of all models are surprisingly lowered.
-The profitability under downside risks, which is shown in the Sortino ratio, of all models becomes more variable between models, but during the 2112 and 2212 period, the proposed models still significantly outperform the alternatives and most of them are better than the ‘buy-and-hold’ strategy.
-The Model ‘Trans3’ show the best performance during the large market fluctuation.
-The VW method moderates the downside risks to a degree but removes the absolute capital gain considerably.
+For the value-weighted (VW) portfolio considering the static transaction cost, which is shown in Figure~\ref{tab:invest_vwperform5312_ch3} in the sign signal trading strategy, the annualized returns of all models are surprisingly lowered.
+The profitability under downside risks, which is shown in the Sortino ratio, of all models becomes more variable between models, but during the 2112 and 2212 period, the proposed models still significantly outperform the alternatives, and most of them are better than the ‘buy-and-hold’ strategy.
+The Model ‘P\_Trans\_H2’ shows the best performance during the large market fluctuation.
+The value-weighted method moderates the downside risks to a degree but removes the absolute capital gain considerably.
 This phenomenon does not happen in MLP pricing model studies.
-The possible reason for that is the Transformer models have more strength for detecting and modelling data with high fluctuations, which means higher fluctuations, and higher capital gains, but under the VW condition, higher weights added on the large capital stocks with lower fluctuations gain less profit.
+The possible reason for that is the Transformer models have more strength for detecting and modelling data with high fluctuations, which means higher fluctuations, and higher capital gains, but under the value-weighted condition, higher weights added on the large capital stocks with lower fluctuations derive less profit.
 The softmax filter still rules out the difference between models and increases the annualized returns as well as downside risks, but none of them excels in the buy-and-hold (BHV) benchmark in the high market fluctuation period.
 However, it significantly increases performance during the pre-COVID period, which implies that it can rule out unprofitable signals and reduce the downside risks when market fluctuation is not incredibly significant.
-It adjusts the weight distribution bias as well.
+It adjusts the weight distribution bias as well.\\